joela03/Marketing-EDA/README.md

 ## Future Enhancements
 - Incorporate machine learning models to predict future campaign performance based on historical data.
 - Expand the analysis to include cross-platform comparisons of ad performance.
-- Add additional audience segmentation and personalization options to target ads more effectively.
+- Add additional audience segmentation and personalisation options to target ads more effectively.

 ## Contributing
 Feel free to fork this repository and contribute by submitting a pull request.
 Suggestions for improvements or new features are always welcome!